bbelderbos/bbelderbos.github.io/_posts/2016-03-08-building-maintainable-software.md

         if new_method(arg):
           continue

 Apart from taking away the need for commenting you got the complex logic in a method which is now easier to change or expand.
-Yes, it adds some lines of code, but I rather pay in length to have readable and maintainable code.
+Yes, it adds some lines of code, but I rather pay in length than having code that is harder to read and maintain.

 ---

 And that's it: 10 simple guidelines.
-However revise them from time to time, the real benefit comes from reminding yourself on a daily basis as you code.
-It becomes an attitude, way of crafting software.
-As with everything: through a practice this becomes second nature.
+Reading about them however only helps you so much, the real benefit comes from reminding yourself on a daily basis as you code.
+It should become an attitude, a way of crafting software.
+As with everything: practice, practice a lot and this will become second nature.

 See [my reading page]({{ site.baseurl }}/books) for more books on software quality.